stolksdorf/quantum/Cards.md

 > _status: new_ <br/>
 > A symmetrical card to the new Tyrannical.
 Haven't played with it too much yet to see if it's too powerful, as it's a lot easier to manipulate your research than it is your dominance.

-**Prideful**: Conquer when your Dominance is 4.
-If a player destroys one of your ships, they may take this skill from you. <br/>
+**Prideful**: Your Dominance resets at 4, 5, or 6.
+When a player destroys one of your ships, they may take this card from you. <br/>
 > _status: playtesting_ <br/>
 > We had a card called Fervent that reduced the amount of dominance you need to 4, and then to 5, but it still proved too good.
 I still really enjoyed the ability, so I want to try it with the mechanics of a Skill passing from player to player.
 My worry is that it might dramatically cahnge the flow of the game if it pops up.